steveh250/Unix-Menu-Program/README.md

    - [ ] Add up/down arrow support to highlight menu option
    - [x] Remove the old 'OFF' ways of exiting the screen and just use Q/q
    - [ ] Maybe move to windows for the various areas of the screen or submenus (although it's so easy to call menu from within menu).
+   - [ ] Modify program to accept arguments to create a dialog script which will to create and run a dialog shell script menu based on the menufile.
  - General code improvements
    - [x] Changed kerbpass to passwd
    - [x] Fixed a bug where after an execution the menu would redraw and leave the last menu option number selected displayed at the bottom of the screen - there was an redundant printw() - echo() had already been set.